 Type B managers are great at conflict resolution, because they easily win the trust of team members and almost effortlessly influence employees.
 Take advantage of your tendency to assess circumstances rather than acting on impulse, and call on your patient and cooperative nature to become a good team player.
 You’re a good listener, and your associates appreciate that.
 This makes them more likely to give additional weight to your opinions and discussion contributions.
 If you struggle with punctuality like many Type B personalities do, focus on improving task completion time by breaking down the particular tasks necessary toward completion of the goal, such as getting to work.

 Mobile productivity is key for personalities ranging from type A to Z. QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track and manage business on the go.
-Download the app.
+Sign up with QuickBooks Self-Employed.